 Learn more about:

-Illumina sequencing utilizes a fundamentally different approach from the classic Sanger chain-termination method.
+Illumina NGS technology utilizes a fundamentally different approach from the classic Sanger chain-termination method.
 It leverages sequencing by synthesis (SBS) technology – tracking the addition of labeled nucleotides as the DNA chain is copied – in a massively parallel fashion.

 Next-generation sequencing generates masses of DNA sequencing data, and is both less expensive and less time-consuming than traditional Sanger sequencing.2 Illumina sequencing systems can deliver data output ranging from 300 kilobases up to multiple terabases in a single run, depending on instrument type and configuration.